 Although, I guarantee that Spider Cake is probably like nothing you’ve ever had.
 Some might liken it to cornbread and it shares some of the same qualities.
 But it’s not cornbread.
 Nope, nope, nope, Spider Cake is special.

 About New England Spider Cake:

-I cannot rave enough about Spider Cake – it’s a kind of moist, almost spoon bread type of cornbread, baked in a cast iron skillet.
-When you cut into it, there are layers of soft custard-like cake in between the slightly crispy layers of the cornmeal cake.
+I cannot rave enough about Spider Cake – it’s a kind of moist, almost spoon bread type of cornbread but it’s the perfect combination of savory and sweet.
+And it’s baked in a cast-iron skillet.
+When you cut into it, there are layers of soft custard-like cake in between the slightly crispy layers of the cornmeal.
 If you’ve had any of the seminola, polenta or cornmeal cakes that have become more popular recently you’ll have an idea of what the Spider cake tastes like.
 But then, that custard!!
 Oh, my!
 That’s what keeps you going back for more.
-This is one of those “just another bite” type of recipes.
+This is one of those “just another bite” type of dishes.

 Serve it for breakfast with berries, powdered sugar or syrup.
 Serve it for dessert – maybe later in the evening after a light dinner.
 Even though it is a little sweet, I’ll sometimes serve it with chilis and soups and pulled pork and ribs and anywhere you would normally serve cornbread.
 Speaking of cornbread, here’s my menu of Cornbread Recipes if you’d like to take a peek.